aehng/Lecture-Notes/Module3/UnitTests.md

-## How to run Unit Tests in PyCharm
+## How to run the Bingo!
+Unit Tests in PyCharm

-In the project explorer, right click the 'Testing' folder -> Run Unittests in 'Testing'
+In the project explorer, right click the 'Testing' folder -> Run Python tests in 'Testing'

-This *may* work for you, in which case you're done!
+Look in PyCharm's debugging pane at the bottom of the window.
+It will either list the tests in the projects, or tell you **No tests were found**.

+*   If you see the list of unit tests, you're done!
-If you're unlucky, you'll need to clean up the run configuration that PyCharm created for you:
+*   If you're unlucky, you'll need to clean up the run configuration that PyCharm created for you.

+Depending on your version of PyCharm, there are two ways this can go down:

+### Option #0: PyCharm auto-detected Unittests tests

 *   Click the run configurations drop down -> **Edit configurations**
 *   Find the Unittests configuration that PyCharm created